BrewhouseTeam/brewhouseteam.github.io/_posts/2016-03-11-accelerate-your-react-testing-with-enzyme.md

 {% endhighlight %}

 ## Put the '$' back in DOM traversal
-Enzyme's three flavours of rendering (shallow, full and static) all return wrapper objects which give you jQuery-style power over your node tree.
-No longer must you wade through a jungle of nested arrays to in order to test some deep-level node:
+Enzyme's three flavours of rendering (shallow, full, and static) all return wrapper objects which give you jQuery-style power over your node tree.
+No longer must you wade through a jungle of nested arrays in order to test some deep-level node:

 {% highlight javascript %}
 // components/imageDisplay.js